SeaBass6363/dnn_imgClassification/README.md

-# Cloud Computing Project: Distributed DNN Model Training For Image Classification
+# Cloud Computing Project: Distributed CNN Model Training For Image Classification

 This repository contains the code and instructions for setting up a distributed DNN model training project on Azure.
 The project focuses on training a DNN model for image detection using PyTorch and VMs in a distributed fashion.